 After a breakfast with a view of the pool we headed out to explore the city the following day.
 Panamá has much more than just a canal as we went to an impressive building formerly known as Trump Ocean Club now bearing the name JW Marriott, which is the tallest building in the city, a 70 floor skyscraper with infinity pool and 180° views of the ocean.
 Later we went to the top marina in Panamá where we were able to get some fun pictures in front of the large Panamá sign with yachts and the skyline as a backdrop.
 In the afternoon The Ivri Group Team had some private time for everyone to connect with business discussing goals and future visions as part of their incentivized travel trip.

-This time spent with the companies top producers and the owner is what more companies and organizations should be doing.
-When incentivised, we work at an elevated level.
+This time spent during the incentive travel with the companies top producers and the owner is what more companies and organizations should be doing.
+With incentivized travel, we work at an elevated level.
 These types of moments are priceless and when we have mind opening experiences like we do when traveling abroad exposing ourselves to different ways and lifestyles, us “go-getters” light up like a Christmas tree with inspiration and purpose through our own self reflection.
 What a phenomenal way to connect with workers and understand mutual goals and objectives of both their personal and business lives.
 These talks surly will be remembered forever.
 This was only possible because of this incentive company trip.

 I can clearly recall many moments as a sales rep of a Silicon Valley based company where the incentive of a $5 Starbucks gift card gave me fuel to add to my already burning fire.
 As “overachievers” we will always push the envelope and test the boundaries to see what we can and can’t do.
 With a little incentive or a big incentive great results will surely follow.
 Bring out the competitive spirit in your team and organization.
 Show them a new image and interest by the company to invest into them by means of incentivized travel such as this.
 Knowing them.
 Understanding them.
 Empowering them.
 Making them leaders who will in return produce and grow the company or organization to exponential lengths.